.k8s Loading last commit info...

 • The webhook pod has not started yet — wait for Running state.

-• The Service port does not match what the pod listens on (pod: 8080, service: 80 — check resources.yaml).
+• The Service port does not match what the pod listens on (check deployment.yaml and service.yaml).

 • The pod is crashing — check kubectl logs for startup errors.